DevPsyLab/petersenlab/README.md

 To obtain the citation for the `petersenlab` package, run `citation("petersenlab")`; the citation is:

-Petersen, I. T. (2024). *petersenlab: A collection of R Functions by the Petersen Lab*.
+Petersen, I. T. (2024). *petersenlab: A collection of R functions by the Petersen Lab*.
 R package version 1.0.0. https://github.com/DevPsyLab/petersenlab, https://doi.org/10.5281/zenodo.7602890

 A `BibTeX` entry for `LaTeX` users is:
 ```
 @software{petersenlab,
   author = {Isaac T. Petersen},
-  title = {{petersenlab}: A collection of {R} Functions by the {Petersen Lab}},
+  title = {{petersenlab}: A collection of {R} functions by the {Petersen Lab}},
   url = {https://github.com/DevPsyLab/petersenlab},
   doi = {10.5281/zenodo.7602890},
   version = {1.0.0},